-For all of us who had the privilege to know Cyril Malyon he will always be remembered as a very kind and patient person who relished the opportunity to bring out the best in young people, so helping them to realise their full potential.
-This is how he helped his own children, his pupils whilst teaching and similarly the many young people who were members of the Drama Club that he ran at Markhouse School between 1955 and 1977
+For all of us who had the privilege to have been part of that journey, ‘Mr Malyon’, as he was always fondly known and addressed, will always be remembered as a very kind and patient person who relished the opportunity to bring out the very best in young people; so helping them to realise their full potential.
+This is how he helped his own children, his pupils whilst teaching and similarly the many young people who were members of the Drama Club from its beginnings in 1955 to its eventual closure in 1977

 Cyril’s early years – The Prologue!